atamborrino/redisc/README.md

   case RedisNull => "No value was associated with the key" case RedisError(err) => "We got this Redis error: " + err case ConnectionEnded(hostname, port) => "The connection with " + hostname + " " + port + "has ended."
-  case BufferFull => "The 200 MB buffer of redisc is full of pending requests.
+  case BufferFull => "The 200 MB buffer of redisc is full of not yet sent requests.
 I think there had been a problem." case _ => "Oh oh, unexpected exception, it is very probably a bug in redisc..."
 }